Exploring dynamical phase transitions with cold atoms in an optical cavity: Probing the LMG Dynamical Phase Diagram

-We characterize the behaviour of the NEPT with system size by measuring $\langle \hat{J}_z(t_f) \rangle$ at time $t_f = 4~\mu$s for different atom number $N$ while initializing every atom in $\ket{\downarrow}$ for $\delta = 0$ in Fig.~\ref{fig:Nscale}(b).
-We measure the magnetization at some fixed time $t_F$ as a proxy of the long-term averaged magnetization, as significant damping is caused by the mentioned effects.
-In the Fig.~\ref{fig:Nscale}(b) inset we observe a transition in the magnetization at different values of the transverse field strength $\Omega$, depending on the atom number $N$.
-The dependence of the transition as a function of system size is demonstrated by re-scaling the corresponding transverse field strength as $\Omega/(\chi N)$ as shown in the main panel of Fig.~\ref{fig:Nscale}(b), analogous to the green curve (G1) shown in Fig.~\ref{fig:PhaseDiagram}(b) and (c).
-We observe collapse of the data and a critical drive $\Omega^{\textrm{exp}}_c \approx 0.35(3) \chi N$.
-Comparison to theoretical calculations using time-averaged magnetization (see Appendices) shows reasonable agreement (solid black line).
-The shift of the critical point relative to the ideal collective model [$\Omega_c/(\chi N)=1/2$] is predominantly attributable to the spatial inhomogeneity in the coupling of the atoms to the cavity mode (see Appendices).
-Other small contributions to the shift include single-particle decoherence of the atoms.
-This decoherence is also the dominant contribution to the absence of a clear discontinuity predicted in the mean-field model and shown in Fig.~\ref{fig:PhaseDiagram}(b).
+We characterize the behaviour of the DPT with system size by measuring $\langle \hat{J}_z(t_f) \rangle$ at time $t_f = 4~\mu$s for different atom number $N$ while initializing every atom in $\ket{\downarrow}$ for $\delta = 0$ in Fig.~\ref{fig:Nscale}b).
+Measuring $\langle \hat{J}_z \rangle$ at a fixed time serves as a proxy of the long-term time-averaged magnetization, as considerable damping is caused by the previously mentioned effects.
+In the Fig.~\ref{fig:Nscale}b) inset, we observe a transition in the magnetization at different values of the transverse field $\Omega$, depending on atom number $N$.
+The dependence of the transition as a function of system size is demonstrated by re-scaling the corresponding drive as $\Omega/(\chi N)$, as shown in the main panel of Fig.~\ref{fig:Nscale}b), analogous to the green curve in Fig.~\ref{fig:PhaseDiagram}(b) and (c).
+We observe collapse of the data and a critical drive $\Omega^{\textrm{exp}}_c = 0.35(3) \chi N$.
+A comparison to theoretical calculations using time-averaged magnetization (see Methods) shows reasonable agreement (solid black line).
+The shift of the critical point relative to the ideal collective model, $\Omega_c/(\chi N)=1/2$, is predominantly attributable to the spatial inhomogeneity in the coupling of the atoms to the cavity mode (see Methods).
+Other small factors include single-particle decoherence of the atoms, which also contributes to the smearing out of the sharpness of the transition observed in the ideal system [Fig.~\ref{fig:PhaseDiagram}b)].
+Nevertheless, a clear transition can be observed, as shown by comparing to the theoretical calculation.